Linda has many interests, including finance, reading, learning, cooking, and traveling. She enjoys researching history and writing.

 So many Americans are drowning in debt.
 Their spending and debt habits are so high they are literally in over their heads.
 But it doesn't have to be that way.
 You can learn how to live on a budget and control your spending and your debt.

-Times are very tough right now, and it may seem like your finances and you are in a deep black hole.
+There are always tough periods in life and it may seem like your finances and you are in a deep black hole.
 But if you are willing to take some steps to learn how to budget your money, and accept some good financial advice and information you can beat your debt problem.
-It may be tough and painful, but it can be done.
+It may be tough and and a bit painful, but it can be done.

 If we look back and take the time to listen to some of our older people and their stories, it was not easy for them either.
 But they believed in hard work, pay as you go, and saving for emergencies.
 Many of those older people have now retired and are now able to enjoy a fairly nice standard of living.
 We can all learn a lot from the advice of our elderly relatives.

 These days the majority of average Americans have access to computers and financial software which can help keep track of both your income and your expenses.
 Excel spreadsheets or other software can assist you in setting up a working budget.
 If you don't have access to a computer then gather a notebook, calculator and pencils to get started.

 - Gather your information about your income and what your expenses are

 - If possible try to find a personal finance class or course.
 Even if you have to pay for it, it will be worth the expense.

 - If you can't afford to take a course, go to the library for some books on personal finance and budgeting